indexed-finance/nirn-optimiser/README.md

 Run `yarn install` in the main directory.

-Put these four things in env_vars.ts:
+Put these five things in env_vars.ts:

 * The `PRIVATE_KEY` (sans leading 0x) for the wallet that you want to execute a reweight from,
 * The `INFURA_KEY` that allows you read on-chain data and submit the reweight via their API, and